 Know Your (Workflow) Status

-Sometimes our users, especially those who are just getting started with SnapCount, don’t use the workflow status feature.
-For example, they don’t move the SnapCount workflow from proposed to won when opportunity has been closed-won.
+The best way for new users to track the status of their project is to use the workflow status feature.
+For example, moving the SnapCount workflow from proposed to won, when an opportunity has been closed-won.

-Data is priceless in this digital age and keeping the data up-to-date is paramount when trying to turn that data into useful information.
-If your sales pipeline data is outdated, then how could you trust the data to make informed decisions or provide reporting to management?
+Data is priceless in this digital age.
+And keeping data up to date is paramount if you hope to turn it into useful information.
+After all, if your sales pipeline data is outdated, how can you make informed decisions or provide accurate reporting to management?

 This can be especially helpful for lengthy sales cycles like energy retrofits.
-For projects like these, where it could take year(s) sometimes to close-win a bid.
-Even the proposal development process could be several months between conducting the audit, delivering the proposal, and actually starting the implementation.
-With good documentation and proper workflow status management, you’ll be able to quickly understand the status of the proposal, review your notes and comments, and pick right back up again without having to backtrack and gather all the breadcrumbs.
+For projects like these, where it could take months if not years to close-win a bid, good documentation and proper workflow status management enables you to quickly understand the status of the proposal, review your notes and comments, and pick right back up again without having to backtrack and gather all the breadcrumbs.
 It’s the best way to efficiently navigate long sales cycles.

 Leverage the SnapCount Customer Success Team

-The SnapCount product is the market leader in the value it brings to the marketplace, but the added bonus of your subscription is having the SnapCount team there to help you win more projects efficiently.
+The SnapCount product is the market leader in the value it brings to the marketplace, but the added bonus of your subscription is having the SnapCount team at hand.

-Our Customer Success team continuously provides world-class support to the userbase through phone calls, emails and communication through the support portal.
-Along with day-to-day support, the Customer Success team conducts weekly free training, product notifications, new feature webinars and more with the intent to make sure your SnapCount experience is second to none.
+Our Customer Success team continuously provides world-class support to the user base through phone calls, emails and communication through the support portal.
+Along with day-to-day support, the Customer Success team conducts weekly free training, product notifications, new feature webinars and more, all with the intent to make sure your SnapCount experience is second to none.

-The whole point of these webinars, blogs, and release notes is to make our users more knowledgeable and efficient.
-It’s always a best practice to take advantage of that knowledge stream and attend these webinars, because there’s so much to learn about the product — and the more you learn about it, the more intuitive and powerful a tool it becomes.
+The whole point of these webinars, blogs, and release notes is to help you become more knowledgeable, efficient and profitable.
+So, it’s always a best practice to take advantage of that knowledge stream and attend these webinars, because there’s so much to learn about the product — and the more you learn about it, the more intuitive and powerful a tool it becomes.

-We also highly recommend you take advantage of your Customer Success Manager (CSM).
-We strive to create proactive relationships.
-Of course, you can always turn to your CSM reactively when you need help with something.
-But you can also be proactive by getting to know your CSM before you run into challenges.
-This will give your CSM an idea of the kind of specific work you’ll be doing, and they can keep an eye out for you for new features or workarounds we’re developing that might be particularly relevant or helpful for you.
+We also highly recommend staying in regular touch with your Account Manager (AM), even if you aren’t experiencing any challenges.
+This will give your AM an idea of the kind of specific work you’ll be doing, and they can keep an eye out for you for new features or workarounds we’re developing that might be particularly relevant or helpful for you.

 Building a relationship with someone who not only understands your organization but also the broader industry can even help you make better decisions for your business.
 We want to know what you’re planning and where you’re going, or if there’s something specific that’s bothering you.
-Fairly often we’ll know about a solution worked out by other users in similar situations, or we can share other resources that might be useful.
-We’re on your side, so take advantage of us.
+More often than not, we’ll know about a resolution worked out by other users in similar situations, or we can share other resources that might be useful.
+We’re on your side, so always feel free to reach out to us.

 Simply put, many of these SnapCount best practices come down to trust: trusting the solution, trusting your colleagues, and trusting the customer success team.
 We have been working together for years to make SnapCount the most reliable, efficient and effective lighting and energy retrofit software available, and we have the knowledge and features needed to make your team successful.